The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Discussion

 \subsection{Comparison of 11-year and 12.5-year results}

-We recognize that the common-spectrum amplitude estimated from the $12.5$-year data set ($1.4--2.7 \times 10^{-15}$) may seem surprising when compared to the Bayesian upper limits quoted from analyses of earlier data ($1.45 \times 10^{-15}$ in \citetalias{abb+18b} and $1.5 \times 10^{-15}$ in \citetalias{abb+16}).
-Nevertheless, this apparent contrast is well explained by examining the structure of our analysis.
+We recognize that the common-spectrum amplitude estimated from the $12.5$-year data set ($1.4\mbox{--}2.7 \times 10^{-15}$) may seem surprising when compared to the Bayesian upper limits quoted from analyses of earlier data ($1.45 \times 10^{-15}$ in \citetalias{abb+18b} and $1.5 \times 10^{-15}$ in \citetalias{abb+16}).
+First, we note that applying the fiducial analysis of this paper (common-spectrum uncorrelated process under DE438) to the $11$-yr dataset results in $A_\mathrm{CP}$-$\gamma_\mathrm{CP}$ posteriors that are entirely consistent with those reported here, as shown in Fig.\ \ref{fig:11to12.5}.

+The remaining dissonance between earlier upper limits and the findings of this paper is explained by examining the structure of our analysis.
 The strength of the Bayesian approach to PTA searches is that it allows for simultaneous modeling of multiple time-correlated processes present in the data.
 Within the construction of our analysis, amplitude estimates for one such process are sensitive to the priors assumed for the others, especially when the process of interest is still below the threshold of positive detection.

 Looking at the $11$-year upper limit specifically (which was quoted as $1.34 \times 10^{-15}$ for a spatially uncorrelated common-spectrum process in \citetalias{abb+18b}), we note that introducing \bayesephem\ corrections with unconstrained priors on Jupiter's orbital perturbation parameters would have necessarily absorbed power from a common-spectrum process, if such a process was present.
 Correspondingly, the $11$-year upper limit rises to $1.94 \times 10^{-15}$ if we take DE438 as the fiducial SSE, without corrections \citep{vts+20}.